In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 As a Careful Cents reader I always share an honest look at where I’m at in my career, so today I want to talk about leveling up your freelance writing business from the beginner level to the expert one.

-If you’re ready to earn more writing, here are some of the exact steps you can take to double your income from $4,000 – $8,000+ every month.
+If you’re ready to increase your earnings with freelance blog writing, here are some of the exact steps you can take.
+I’ve proven that you can double your income from $4,000 – $8,000+ every month.

 1. Embrace the income plateau